Carmzy/BruteEntropy/README.md

 — https://github.com/ohmybahgosh/RockYou2021.txt

 ## Usage
 Very simple, input all the required parameters for testing.
-Currently, this open-source project is in development...
+Currently, this open-source project is in development.
+The inputs given are as follows:
+- True total number of characters the password have.
+- initial characters of the true password.
+- Wordlist full file path.
+- One-way SHA-1.